ssokolow/quicktile/docs/config.rst

 ^^^^^^^^^^^^^^^

-GTK+ key names are just X11 key symbols so the simplest way to identify the name for a key is to use the :program:`xev` command.
+GTK+ key names are just X11 key symbols so the simplest way to identify the name for a key is to use the :manpage:`xev(1)` command.
 Just run it in a terminal and press the key you want.
 It will print out something like this:

 .. code-block:: none